christine-kapp/Password-Generator/README.md

 # Password-Generator-

-Password Random Character Generator: A Password Generator That Allows Users To Select Their Choice Length Of Password To Be Randomly Generated
+Password Random Character Generator: A Password Generator That Allows Users To Enter Their Choice Length Of Password To Be Randomly Generated